daveblackuk/VSR/README.md

 ## Getting Started

-Download the zip file containing the latest version and unzip into either your community folder or your preferred choice (if using an add-on linker for instance).
+Download the zip file containing the latest version and unzip the entire folder "vs-radio-toolbar" into your community folder.
 The server directory needs create, write and delete rights to the directory to create it’s working files.

 <img width="370" alt="image" src="https://user-images.githubusercontent.com/4178804/178781921-e038b421-50f8-448e-87d2-95d75f829353.png">